Hasibul677/Education/README.md

 # EDUCATION FOR DEVELOPER

-This project using Tailwind with [Create React App](https://hasibul-educal.netlify.app/).
+This project using Tailwind with [Live Site](https://hasibul-educal.netlify.app/).

 ## Using Tools